 For persons who are in the United States on a tourist visa, a DUI convictions can result in the termination of their tourist status and a possible deportation.

 For persons who are in the United States illegally, a DUI conviction will make no difference, since they are in already here illegally.
 The biggest possible issue for someone who is facing a DUI case is to avoid jail time.
-If someone is hear illegally and is sentenced to a DUI, he can be sentenced to jail time.
-If the jail notifies the immigration department or if the immigration does jail cross reference checks before prisoners are released, an immigration hold can stop a person from release.
-Instead of release, you can simply be transferred to immigration jail.
-If an immigration hold is placed, a deportation proceedings are likely to be initiated by the US government.
+If someone hears illegally and sentenced to a DUI, he can be sentenced to jail time.
+If the jail notifies the immigration department or if the immigration does jail cross-reference checks before prisoners are released, an immigration hold can stop a person from release.
+Instead of release, you can simply be transferred to the immigration jail.
+If an immigration hold is placed, deportation proceedings are likely to be initiated by the US government.

 For persons who are green-card holders (permanent residents), DUI carries almost no consequences.
 A single simple first DUI is not a deportable offense and therefore green is likely not to be affected.
 As evidence of being an alcoholic, a DUI can result in extra scrutiny by the immigration officials.
 Second DUI or multiple DUI convictions can result in the immigration service requesting a psychological evaluation.
 The psychological evaluation is to determine if there is a serious drinking problem.
 The referring doctor will see if the person is an alcoholic and submit a repot to the immigration service.
 If the psychologist or a doctor determines that you are a drunk, the immigration service can institute deportation proceedings.

 There is usually no problem to pass the psychological evaluation if the person in fact not an alcoholic.
 Note that a green-card holder who travels outside of the United States can be stopped at the border if he has a DUI conviction.
 The border stop will determine if there are any DUI convictions.
 It does delay the process of admission into the United States but it will not prevent admission or create any other problems.